 2. When is everything due?

 The PCFE requirements are due by the time you reach 48 credits and earn your teacher candidacy.
 Completion of the program requires earning a minimum of 20 points across three different categories.
-You will upload your materials to Taskstream prior to the beginning of your SEU 313 course and your SEU 313 instructor will record you as having completed/not having completed the project.
+You will upload your materials to D2L prior to the beginning of your SEU 313 course and your SEU 313 instructor will record you as having completed/not having completed the project.

 3. Do I need to complete every task on the checklist?

 No, you do not need to complete every single task on the checklist.
 The checklist provides a wide range of options to complete the requirements.
 For example, in Section Two: Developing My Understanding of Diversity, students must complete 3 experiences listed in that section.
 Please be aware that some of the requirements are mandatory to complete.